galenwinsor/search/README.txt

-Data Voids

-1.  a) Looking at Strategic New Terms, to address this vulnerability, our search engine will detect niches in the corpus based on terms that only exist in that niche, and based on high numbers of inter-linkages (presumably, a very specific scientific term might only exist in a niche, but that niche would be linked to by things outside that niche).
-In this case, our engine will detect a data void, and devalue the rank of the pages in that niche.

-    b) Breaking news: Mainstream journalism contributes to a culture of "breaking news" by modeling marketing strategies around click-bait headlines and sensationalism.
-While the public reinforces this cycle, mainstream media outlets have a responsibility to direct news culture toward more slow-paced, fact-based information.

-2.  a) Our search engine only returns the top 10 results: this means that a user cannot distinguish between a highly relevant query with far more than 10 results and a irrelevant query with exactly 10.
-Therefore, a user could fall into a data void and not deem it any less relevant than another search.
-This could lead to seeing problematic content as legitimate.

-    b) Ideally, our search engine will be able to detect the "essence" of a query--e.g., "chartreuse paint" and "red paint" are essentially the same query.
-Given a data void, detected through a method similar to our answer in 1 (a), the search engine would either forcefully or suggestively redirect the user to the more relevant version of their query.

-3.  a) The organization could create many meaningless pages that link to their page.
-Or, from a more practical standpoint, the organization could ensure that any mentions they get elsewhere in the corpus include a link ("shameless plugging").

-    b) PageRank will rank the inaccurate news article very highly, which will make any queries the researcher makes more likely to show that article.
-In addition, other articles shown on the query will be more likely to have drawn information from that original problematic article, creating a self-perpetuating cycle of misinformation.

-A MESSAGE FROM THE CREATORS: B01499174 and B01449658 would like to wish their users happy searching and hope that they find this engine a unique and enjoyable experience.

 INSTRUCTIONS:
   The use of our search engine is straightforward.
 There are two main parts--the indexer and querier--although most users will probably only interact with the